zdimension/blog/_posts/2023-12-23-calculator-review-burroughs-c3155.md

 It's funny to see that such a simple device needs a 7-watt power supply.
 For a rough back-of-the-envelope comparison, a TI-82 with its three 1.5V AAA batteries [only draws around 0.1 watts](https://www.cemetech.net/forum/viewtopic.php?t=11806&start=0).

-Here are the Nixie tubes in all their glory:
+Here are the VFD tubes in all their glory:

-{% picture PXL_20231222_184559122.jpg --alt A close-up of the nine Nixie tubes, showing the digits 1 to 8, followed by a decimal point and a minus sign.
+{% picture PXL_20231222_184559122.jpg --alt A close-up of the nine VFD tubes, showing the digits 1 to 8, followed by a decimal point and a minus sign.
 The environment is dark.
 The tubes glow a bright green tint. %}

 Another even-closer close-up: